Post

 Her father heard about a YG audition being held in Australia and signed her up.
 She competed against more than 700 applicants — and placed first.

 At 15, she packed her guitar and flew to Seoul.
-She would train for four years and two months before debut.
+She would train for about four years before debut.

 The night she arrived at the YG dormitory, she met her three future bandmates for the first time.
 Lisa noticed the guitar.
 She asked Rosé to play something.
 The four of them stayed up covering songs until morning.